 Please check out our new educational postcard now available through our website!
 Let us know the number of students in your school and we will send them out to you!
 This is a great project and YOUR attendance at our concert will financially HELP US TO GET THEM INTO OUR SCHOOLS, while YOU enjoy great food, music and company!
 Plan on bringing a friend and order your tickets today!
 Please visit our Memorial and Veterans Day education pages to see our new educational postcards!
 These are beautiful 5”x7” colorful cards for grades K-8 students to help teach them the differences between Memorial Day and Veterans Day.
 Our sponsors help to make it possible to mail them to you, so please order some for your school today!

 BUY YOUR TICKET NOW FOR OUR 3RD ANNUAL CHILI BBQ!
 SATURDAY, OCTOBER 15TH IN WESTMINSTER!
 Dancing and Music by DJ Steve Hildebrand!
 Silent auction, raffles, 50/50 and more!
-TICKETS MAY BE PURCHASED ONLINE OR SEND CHECK MADE PAYABLE TO CAMP SNOOPS TO P.O.
+TICKETS MAY BE PURCHASED by clicking on the bullet below OR SEND CHECK MADE PAYABLE TO CAMP SNOOPS TO P.O.
 BOX 281, DOUGLASSVILLE, PA 19518.
-FOR MORE INFORMATION, CONTACT INFO@CAMPSNOOPS.ORG.
 Ticket price includes beer, wine, soda (cash bar also available), pit beef, pork BBQ, chili, tomato pie, baked beans, mac & cheese, cole slaw, rolls, dessert!

 Matt Snyder attended Sandymount Elementary School and West Middle School before graduating from Westminster High School in 2003.
 In October of that year, he enlisted in the Marines Corps.
 In March of 2006, he was killed while serving in Iraq.